Amal Mustafa Medani

 Notably, this includes extensive work experience in international development and policy development efforts for the United Nations Development Programme (UNDP), including program and policy development work at national, regional and global levels.
 During her tenure with the UNDP and the United Nations, Ms. Medani served as program officer, UNDP Iraq; regional program officer for the UNDP Arab States Bureau for Regional Programmes and Policies; program manager, United Nations Capital Development Fund (UNCDF/UNDP) focused on local governance, rural development, and decentralization programs in Tanzania, Ethiopia, Eritrea, and Yemen; and senior deputy resident representative at UNDP Armenia, where she supported national capacity development efforts including human rights, anti-trafficking programs, national election support, and national poverty reduction policies.

 Ms. Medani was seconded by UNDP on special assignment to PricewaterhouseCoopers UK to focus on sustainability solutions/corporate social responsibility initiatives.
-Thereafter she was director for the Southern Africa Division at the Global Fund to Fight HIV/AIDs, TB and Malaria (GFTAM) with a portfolio of USD 4 billion and oversight of 10 countries and 10 national committees, including support to more than 1,000 CSOs/CBOs in Southern Africa.
+Thereafter she was director for the Southern Africa Division of the Global Fund to Fight AIDS, Tuberculosis and Malaria with a portfolio of USD 4 billion and oversight of 10 countries and 10 national committees, including support to more than 1,000 CSOs/CBOs in Southern Africa.

 As associate director of the Governance Department at the United Nations Institute of Training and Research (UNITAR), Ms. Medani oversaw nine Global Local Actors’ Training Centres, engaging local authorities and CSOs supporting local and green governance capacity development.
 She has also held positions as CEO of the Africa Centre, London, and as senior strategic policy adviser to the CEO of the Global Rollback Malaria Partnership to End Malaria (RBM).